binarytrails/notes/system/arch-linux-on-osx.md

             pacman -S sudo

+    If you get `... and have the setuid bit set ...` error, do:

+            chmod u+s /usr/bin/sudo

     To open this file you have do the following with the editor of your choice.
 Mine is vim.

             EDITOR=vim visudo